Senate Bill No. 414

 fined not less than ten dollars nor more than twenty dollars.

-such violation to constitute evidence of negligence or contributory
+virtue of such the violation to constitute evidence of negligence

-negligence or comparative negligence in any civil action or
+or contributory negligence or comparative negligence in any civil

 If any provision of this section or the application thereof to

-not affect other provisions or applications of this section, and to
+shall may not affect other provisions or applications of this

 If all seat belts in a vehicle are being used at the time of